AntonioDeNicola/eso-odp-site/docs/odp/energy-market.md

 # Energy Market ODP

 ## Description
-The Energy Market Ontology Design Pattern represents the interaction of market participants that trade energy commodities.
-It captures roles, market prices, supply and demand dynamics, and the influence of regulatory and pricing mechanisms.
+The Energy Market Ontology Design Pattern represents the energy market as an institutional and economic arrangement in which market participants trade energy commodities.
+The market has a structure, operates through market mechanisms, coordinates energy supply and energy demand, and is associated with an energy market price.

-This pattern provides a structured semantic representation that can be reused across the ESO catalog and linked to other patterns when modeling more complex energy-system dynamics.
+The pattern captures the reciprocal relationship between energy market prices, supply, and demand, together with the effects of market structure, market power, policy instruments, system costs, risks, and geopolitical factors.
+It also represents market failures and externalities, including environmental and social costs that may not be fully reflected in market prices.

+The pattern further connects market outcomes with energy technologies.
+Capital costs, operating costs, system-integration costs, LCOE, discount rates, and investment appraisal contribute to technology competitiveness and adoption, which in turn affect the energy market, supply, demand, and stranded-asset risk.

 ---